davisjam/davisjam.github.io/_pages/join-lab.md

 If you are a *current* or *incoming* Purdue graduate student in the ECE department, send me the email described above, with the subject "*Prospective assistant: graduate (current)*".

-If you are *applying* to Purdue’s ECE department for graduate work, send me the email described above, with the subject "*Prospective assistant: graduate (applicant)*".
+If you are *applying* to Purdue's ECE department for graduate work, send me the email described above, with the subject "*Prospective assistant: graduate (applicant)*".

 ### Notes for undergraduate students